utkarshshendge/t-sample-ui/README.md

   * Color Scheme blends perfectly with the Talawa logo.
   * The Signup Button is big and bold.
   * When user press the Signup Button, he/she will be registered and will be taken to a page to upload profile picture.
-  * After profile picture screen , user will be taken to Search/Join Organization screen.
+  * After profile picture screen, user will be taken to Search/Join Organization screen.
   * The design of page is simple, clean and it matches 2021 UI standards
  <img src="https://user-images.githubusercontent.com/57677520/114818348-479f0500-9dd9-11eb-837f-8cba561a5192.png" width=40% >